AdobeDocs/app-builder/src/pages/resources/event-driven/lesson3.md

 Next, let's see how the web UI communicates with the back end.
 In `web-src/src/components` we already provided a template of the UI.
 After you select the actions to `publish-events`, clicking the `invoke` button will invoke the action.
 The action will send out the event.
 When you invoke, you could also add actual parameters.
 In this example we added `{"payload": "you got a like"}` In the webhook result, you will see the payload: `{"data": "you got a like"}`.

 > Note: This example uses [this webhook tool](https://io-webhook.herokuapp.com/) to generate a webhook link and put the webhook to the console integration.
-You can use other tools as discussed in Lesson 4.
+You can use other tools, as discussed in the next lesson.

 ![templateui](assets/template-ui.png)